Eligibility to Vote

 How to Register to Vote

-You may register for the School District annual election at our Administration Building, 944 State Route 17K, Montgomery on Voter Registration Day which is May 11, 2021 or at the Board of Elections.
+You may register for the School District annual election at our Administration Building, 944 State Route 17K, Montgomery on Voter Registration Day.
+Registration Day this year is May 10, 2022 from 1:00 PM – 8:00 PM.
+If you have registered to vote in general elections with the Orange County Board of Elections, then you are registered to vote in the School District annual election.

 Absentee Ballot Process